PirateWaves/Data_Visualization_Rentals/README.md

 The goal of this dashboard is to provide charts, maps, and interactive visualizations that help customers explore the data and determine if they want to invest in rental properties in San Francisco.

-In this homework assignment, you will help Harold accomplish the following tasks:
+Help Harold accomplish the following tasks:

 1. [Complete a notebook of rental analysis](#Rental-Analysis)